-Participatory Budgeting [\$5.5 million]: We recommend \$5.5 million in additional funding for community-identified projects with at least \$500,000 for consultants, outreach activities/media, and evaluation.
+Participatory Budgeting [\$2.5 million]: We recommend \$2.5 million in additional funding: \$500,000 for consultants, outreach activities/media, and evaluation.
+We also recommend at least \$2 million in additional funding for community-identified projects.

 Affordable Housing: We recommend that funding be spent on direct financial investments to drive in state and federal match dollars for affordable housing and homelessness prevention by supporting Sacramento residents in maintaining housing through mortgage and rental assistance and providing additional gap funding for new affordable housing developments.